Sibulele Holweni

-Sibulele Cecilia Holweni (born 28 April 2001) is a South African soccer player who plays as a midfielder for Sophakama/HPC and the South Africa women's national team.
+Sibulele Cecilia Holweni (born 28 April 2001) is a South African soccer player who plays as a midfielder for UWC Ladies and the South Africa women's national team.

+She was part of the national team when they won their maiden continental title at the 2022 Women's Africa Cup of Nations.

 International career

 Holweni made her senior debut on 12 May 2019 in a 0–3 friendly loss to the United States.
 On 9 November 2020, Holweni scored five goals in the team's 7–0 win over Comoros in Group A of the 2020 COSAFA Women's Championship.
 South Africa finished at the top of their group and advanced to the knockout stage.
+They won the championship and Holweni was named top goal scorer with 8 goals.

+She competed for the national team when they won their maiden continental title at the 2022 Women's Africa Cup of Nations.